0.9.18+patch.7

 Transform Edit Mesh Mode Selections

-Previously I've introduced the ability to move objects using the TransformCursor tool by toggling S
+Previously I've introduced the ability to move objects using the TransformCursor tool by toggling S to move the selection instead of the cursor, or toggling Q to move the selection along with the Cursor.

-and useful, because it allows you to take advantage of the Transform Cursor tools' snapping features.
+This is different from passing through to the Blender native Transform tools via ALT and useful, because it allows you to take advantage of the Transform Cursor tools' snapping features.

-Moving a mesh selection by toggling
+Moving a mesh selection by toggling S in the Transform Cursor tool

 This now also works for edit mode mesh selections.